Al-Nafuur/United-Carts-of-Atari/README.md

 The response of the backend should also be a "Content-Type: application/octet-stream" and the response-body should contain the payload and the first byte of the response should be the length of the payload, so "Content-Length" is payload + 1 byte.
 This is a workaround, because we don't have enough time in the emulator routine to analyse the "Content-Length" header of the response.

 These definitions may change in the future (depending on the suggestions of experienced VCS Programmer).

+The PlusROM emulation routine has been ported to [javatari.js](https://javatari.org/) and your homebrew PlusROMs can be tested [here](https://pluscart.firmaplus.de/javatari/index.html)

 ## Flashing the firmware
 For flashing of the firmware there is no ST-Link or other hardware necessary, only a micro USB cable and the  [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) is required.
 Downloading the STM32CubeProgrammer is free of charge (which is quit clear, because you have bought 1 of their chips), but you may have to register at the STM website.
 For connecting with the STM32CubePorgrammer the boot0 Jumper has to be removed, sometimes the reset button beside the USB connector has to pressed for 5 seconds, to establish the connection.